brandoninvergo/pacnanny/README.md

 ## Functionality

-`pacnanny` currently only wraps the system update function of `pacman` (`-Syu`).
+`pacnanny` currently only wraps the system-update function of `pacman` (`-Syu`).
 At present, `pacnanny` does precisely three things:

 * Check for new Arch Linux news items since the last update and